 Follow our design guidelines to make your app consistent with Atlassian's products.
 We also have resources to help keep your Confluence app secure and add it to the Atlassian Marketplace.

-Since Connect apps can insert content directly into Confluence Cloud, it's important that apps are visually compatible with Atlassian design.
+Since Forge and Connect apps can insert content directly into Confluence Cloud, it's important that apps are visually compatible with Atlassian design.
 We have resources to help you design your app:

 There are three basic options for security, depending on what sort of app you are trying to make:

 You can sell your app on the Atlassian Marketplace so other cloud users can install it, or list it privately if you don't intend to sell or distribute your code.
 Private listings use secret tokens that you can generate yourself.